An all-Ireland charity that promotes the conservation of bats and their habitats

 The BATLAS 2010 all-island survey was conducted during two field season (2008 and 2009) to ascertain the distribution of four targeted bat species: common pipistrelle, soprano pipistrelle, Daubenton’s bat and Leisler’s bat.
 A systematic survey of 10km squares across the island mapped the distribution of the four species and collected data on the remaining bat species, where recorded.

 In 2011 BCIreland commissioned the Centre for Irish Bat Research (CIBR) to investigate the landscape conservation needs of Irish bat species.
-This project, using BCIreland’s existing database of records (2000-2009) including the data from two of the monitoring schemes, analysed habitat and landscape associations and identified the geographical areas that are suitable for individual species.
+This project, using Bat Conservation Ireland’s existing database of records (2000-2009) including the data from two of the monitoring schemes, analysed habitat and landscape associations and identified the geographical areas that are suitable for individual species.
 The associations that result in these patterns were summarized.

 In 2013 BCIreland launched a set of guidelines for carrying out surveys for bats at proposed windfarms, following extensive consultation with stakeholders in the wind energy industry.
 Also in 2013 BCIreland set in motion the steps necessary to sign up to the Governance Code for Charities.